jamescastells/pokecrystal/INSTALL.md

 sudo reboot
 ```

-The virtual machine will disconect.
+The virtual machine will disconnect.
 After a little while, you can login again, so type:

 ```bash
 ssh -p 3022 username-of-ubuntu@127.0.0.1